 (n.) a mass of water or ice suspended in the air

-Because of that—as those astute followers worked out—cloud has some fairly unexpected etymological cousins in modern English, including clod (a lump of mud or earth) and clot (a congealed mass), as well as a handful of more obscure words like clout (an old word for a small piece of leather or iron, sheared from something larger), cleat (a wedge or bolt), and clew (a 1,000-year-old word for a spherical globule or conglomeration of something smaller, like a snowball or a ball of string).
-Shameless Plug #3,514: there’s more on that in the HH fact book, Word Drops.
+Through that same root, cloud has some fairly unexpected etymological cousins in modern English, including clod (a lump of mud or earth) and clot (a congealed mass), as well as a handful of more obscure words like clout (an old word for a small piece of leather or iron, sheared from something larger), cleat (a wedge or bolt), and clew (a 1,000-year-old word for a spherical globule or a conglomeration of something, like a snowball or a ball of string).

-It might seem like a odd connection, but it’s by no means alone.
-When the word cumulus first appeared in English in the mid-1600s, for instance, it originally referred to a mound or pile of something, or, according to the OED, to “the conical top of a heaped measure”, like a piled spoonful of flour.
-Etymologically, cumulus is derived from a Latin word for “heap”, and it’s a relative of words like accumulation and cumulate.
+It might seem like an odd connection, but it’s by no means alone.
+When the word cumulus first appeared in English in the mid-1600s, it referred to a mound or pile of something—or, in the words of the Oxford English Dictionary, to “the conical top of a heaped measure”, like a piled spoonful of flour.
+Etymologically, cumulus is derived from a Latin word for ‘heap’, and is a relative of words like accumulation and cumulate.

-Only one question remains, then: if clúd meant “rock”, what on earth was the Old English word for cloud?
+Only one question remains, then: if clúd meant ‘rock’, what was the Old English word for cloud?

 The answer to that is weolcen, which is the origin of the somewhat old-fashioned English word welkin.
-Sadly, welkin has all but disappeared from the language today outside of literary circles and a handful of local English dialects, but it remained in use right up to the nineteenth century.
-You’ll find it in the works of William Wordsworth, Charles Kingsley, Henry Wadsworth Longfellow, Sir Walter Scott, and Charlotte Brontë, among others, as well as in the original opening line of the Christmas favourite Hark!
-The Herald Angels Sing—which was originally a solemn and considerably un-Christmassy hymn beginning, “Hark! how all the welkin rings”.
+Sadly, welkin has long since disappeared from the language almost entirely today, outside of literary contexts and a handful of local dialects, but it remained in use right up to the nineteenth century.
+You’ll find it in the works of Wordsworth, Longfellow, Charles Kingsley, Walter Scott and Charlotte Brontë among others, as well as in the original opening line of the Christmas favourite Hark!
+The Herald Angels Sing—originally a solemn and considerably un-Christmassy hymn beginning, “Hark! how all the welkin rings”.

-Like clúd, however, welkin also steadily changed its meaning over time.
-Although it originally meant “cloud”, its use broadened and grew ever more figurative, so that by the time Wordsworth and Brontë and everyone else were using it in the nineteenth century, it was taken to mean “the heavens”, “the firmament”, “the upper atmosphere”, or “the entirety of the sky”.
+Like clúd, however, welkin also changed its meaning over time.
+Although it originally meant ‘cloud’, its use broadened and grew more figurative, so that by the time Wordsworth and Brontë et al. were using it in the nineteenth century, it was taken to refer to the heavens, the firmament, the upper atmosphere, or the entirety of the sky.
 Likewise, to make the welkin ring, or to rend the welkin, is an old English expression describing an impossibly loud noise or cheer.
-Like a rock concert.
-Or should that be a cloud concert?
-(No. It shouldn’t.)
+Like a cloud concert.
+Sorry, rock concert.